 - Consider any exclusions: If you’re worried about paying for too much coverage, remember that there is no such thing as having too much coverage.
 When you’re setting up a policy, be sure to ask about any exclusions, which are risks that your policy won’t cover.
 For example, some insurance companies might exclude certain types of coverage in order to reduce the policy’s cost, so be sure to ask lots of questions and make sure you’re fully covered.

-Once you decide the type(s) of professional insurance policies you need, you can find the right insurer, get covered, and launch your personal training business with the confidence you need to succeed.
+Once you decide the type(s) of professional insurance policies you need, you can find the right insurer, get covered, and get your personal training certificate make sure you learn about the cost of a personal training certificate and get the confidence you need to succeed.
 If you’re ready to get started with your career as a personal trainer, download our 7 Step Guide to Becoming a Personal Trainer now.

 Article Categories: Business & Career Resources